rickardvh/budo-notes/iaido/msr/okuden.md

 The *Jōi no daiji* adds some rather interesting advice under the Yukichigai heading: if you notice someone behaving suspiciously outside at night, you should call out your own family name; if they have hostile intent towards you, they will respond "yes".
 This method is supposedly also effective during the day when you are out travelling.

 The name Ryōshi-hikitsure, like Kukurisute and Katame no koto, appear after the list of kata without any further explanation in the *Battō kokoromochi no koto*.
 However, it also appears in the *Iai heihō gokuisho* (居合兵法極意書) under the heading 極意軍馬組附.
 As this name means "inner secrets of warhorse grappling", I suspect it should actually be 軍場組附: "battlefield grappling".
-I do like the idea of German-suplexing a horse, though.
+I do like the idea of suplexing a horse, though.

 [**Top**](#okuden-okuiai)